xyproto/easy/README.md

-# Chill
+# Easy

-Chill implements the functionality of both `nice` and `ionice`.
+Easy implements the functionality of both `nice` and `ionice`.

 It's also a drop-in replacement for `ionice` (from util-linux).

-* Chill started out as a port of `ionice` to Go, but more functionality has been added since then.
+* Easy started out as a port of `ionice` to Go, but more functionality has been added since then.
-* Chill can also be used to give applications increased I/O priority or niceness.
+* Easy can also be used to give applications increased I/O priority or niceness.
-* Chill many be useful for running ie. Zoom or Chromium on desktop Linux, with a lower I/O priority.
+* Easy many be useful for running ie. Zoom or Chromium on desktop Linux, with a lower I/O priority.

 ## Differences from `ionice`